 The stores are recommended to have minimal displays on their interiors.
 You might find informative posters and leaflets that you can read as you wait for your orders.

 Dried flowers are also sold inside breeders’ packaging.
-These packs are made to handle storing cannabis for a long time and has several information including the name of the strain, the date it was harvested, the name of the breeder, the type of strain (whether Cannabis sativa, Cannabis indica, Cannabis ruderalis), the amount of weed inside the package and the cannabinoid and terpene content.
+These packs are made to handle storing cannabis for a long time and have several information including the name of the strain, the date it was harvested, the name of the breeder, the type of strain (whether Cannabis sativa, Cannabis indica, Cannabis ruderalis), the amount of weed inside the package and the cannabinoid and terpene content.

 The cannabinoid content includes the amount of THC, THCA, CBD, CBN, and terpene.
 A short description of the possible effects or side effects may also be placed on the packaging information.